Edward Duffy (Fenian)

 Edward (Ned) Duffy (c.
 1840 – 1868) was an Irish Fenian.

-Duffy was a native of Loughglynn, Castlerea, Co Roscommon.
+Duffy was a native of Loughglynn, Castlerea, County Roscommon.
 He moved to Dublin about 1860 where he was employed as a clerical worker at Pim's drapery.
 He was one of a number of such workers recruited by Thomas Clarke Luby for the Fenians, taking the Irish Republican Brotherhood (IRB) oath about March 1861.
 He was employed as a messenger by James Stephens and sometimes lodged with Joseph Denieffe.

 Early in 1863 he was working in Castlerea, County Roscommon, with his former employer Bernard Gannon, a hardware merchant.
 On Stephen's orders he left this job and became a full-time Fenian.
 His activities included distribution of the Irish People, recruiting new members, organisation and training, and classes in Fenian dogma.

 Duffy was by this time suffering from TB, yet refused to slow his pace, as the Connacht branch of the organisation lagged behind that of the other provinces.
 He became involved with the poet Ellen O'Leary, to whom he became engaged in 1867.